vdclab/vdclab-wiki/NCBI-Conserved-Domains.md

 &NewLine;
 **Subfamily Protein Architecture Labeling Engine (SPARCLE)**: The Subfamily Protein Architecture Labeling Engine (SPARCLE) is a resource for the functional characterization and labeling of protein sequences that have been grouped by their characteristic domain architecture.
 {.is-info}

+## Ease of use
+> Outdated web design but a useful tool for finding protein domains in either DNA or Amino acid sequences.
+Should be the first tool used to identify protien domains.

+## Notes from user
+- Multiple tools are avilable form the CDD page on NCBI.
+- If you know what type of data you need, picking the right tool is easier.
+- The tools are simple to use but have many advance settings for in-depth searches.

 ## Website